zaiisao/Documentation/en/Recording/recording_java.md

 <ul>
 <li>0: (Default) Mixes the audio and video respectively.</li>
 <li>1: Mixes the audio and video in real time into an MPEG-4 file.
 Supports limited players.</li>
-<li>2: Mixes the audio and video in real time into an MPEG-4 file.
-Supports more players.</li>
 </ul>
 </td>
 </tr>